 Symptoms and Risks

 The fuel pump is an important vehicle component that delivers fuel from the gas tank to the engine at the appropriate pressure.
-When the ignition is turned on, the fuel pump is activated and pressurized.
+The fuel pump is activated and pressurized when the ignition is turned on.
 Because the fuel pump is the component responsible for supplying the engine with the fuel required for it to run, any problems with it can cause major drivability and performance problems.

 Here are a few common signs of a failing or malfunctioning fuel pump: